 What is a “Blockchain?”

 While simple in concept, blockchain technology is deceptively complex.
 This infographic published by Q Insights gives a good example of how it all works:

 Essentially, blockchain technology utilizes complex mathematics that allows for unequivocal trust in peer-to-peer transactions.
 In the case of bitcoin what we see is the ability to trace every user transaction without worrying about fraud or transparency issues because the interaction is authenticated via the blockchain algorithm and “hash” connections.
 What this creates is a decentralized ledger that cannot be fudged in any way.

-Doing away with intermediaries that regulate, centralize, and economize “trust” and “discovery” is the key to blockchain success, and the driving move that could change how we find and consume content forever.
+The elimination of intermediaries that regulate, centralize, and economize “trust” and “discovery” is the key to blockchain success and the driving force that could forever change how we find and consume content.

 Decentralization of Discovery Through Blockchain

 Blogger and blockchain enthusiast Maciej Olpinski wrote a piece on his website, “Recreating Google’s PageRank on The Bitcoin Blockchain” where he makes the assertion that discovery is the holy grail of the web.
 Anybody that works in Internet Marketing or Content Marketing Creation understands this, but Olpinski says it best himself.

 To sum it up: “Content and information are abundant and are becoming more abundant at an exponentially growing pace.
 So the entire concept of ‘content monetization’ is becoming more obsolete.
 Whatever is abundant is not valuable anymore.

 The primary scarcity of today’s world is ‘attention’.
 The growing amount of apps, services, products, and the news is competing for your limited amount of attention and this competition is getting fiercer.